Nonconcentration of return times: Introduction

 \section{Introduction}

-\subsection{Return times.}
+\subsection{Return times}

 In this paper we study the distribution of return times of a simple random walk $X_t$ on an infinite connected graph $G=(V,E)$ with finite degrees.
-For $v\in V$, the {\em hitting time} of $v$ by $X$, denoted $\tau_v$, is defined by $\tau_v = \min \{ t \geq 1 : X_t = v \}$.
-When $X$ starts at $v$ (that is, $X_0=v$), we call $\tau_v$ the {\em return time} to $v$.
+For $v\in V$, the \textit{hitting time} of $v$ by $X$, denoted $\tau_v$, is defined by $\tau_v = \min\{ t \geq1\dvtx X_t = v \}$.
+When $X$ starts at $v$ (i.e., $X_0=v$), we call $\tau_v$ the \textit{return time} to $v$.
 As usual, the law of $X$ when $X_0=v$ is denoted by $\P_v$.
-Our main result is that on any graph these times are heavy tailed, with exponent at most $\nicefrac{1}{2}$, and non-concentrated.
+Our main result is that on any graph these times are heavy tailed, with exponent at most ${1}/{2}$, and nonconcentrated. \begin{theorem} Let $G=(V,E)$ be an infinite connected graph with finite degrees $\{d_v\}_{v\in V}$.
+There exists a universal constant $c>0$ such that for any $t\geq1$ we have

-\begin{theorem} Let $G=(V,E)$ be an infinite connected graph with finite degrees $\{d_v\}_{v\in V}$.
-There exists a universal constants $c>0$ such that for any $t\geq 1$ we have
+\end{theorem} \begin{theorem} Let $G=(V,E)$ be an infinite connected graph with finite degrees $\{d_v\}_{v\in V}$.
+There exists a universal constant $C<\infty$ such that for any $t\geq1$ we have

 \end{theorem}